-The results of this June 30, 2023 valuation will be used to develop the specific rates for both PLDs and members of each Regular and Special Plan within the Plan for FY 2025.
+The results of this June 30, 2024 valuation will be used to develop the specific rates for both PLDs and members of each Regular and Special Plan within the Plan for FY 2026.
 This report develops the Actuarially Determined Plan Total Rate and the Plan-Specific Normal Cost Rates that are the basis of this process to develop the specific rates.
-The results of this June 30, 2023 valuation will also be used for accounting disclosures.
+The results of this June 30, 2024 valuation will also be used for accounting disclosures.

-Experience from July 1, 2022 through June 30, 2023 (FY 2023)
+Experience from July 1, 2023 through June 30, 2024 (FY 2024)

-With respect to investment experience, measured on a market value of asset (MVA) basis, MainePERS experienced an investment return of positive 6.05% for the fiscal year ending June 30, 2023.
-This is less than the assumed rate of return of 6.50%.
-However, given the three-year asset smoothing method in place, only one-third of that loss is recognized in this valuation on an actuarial value of assets (AVA) basis.
-Furthermore, the asset smoothing also resulted in recognizing one-third of prior deferred asset gains of \$81 million during FY 2023 for this Plan.
-As a result, the investment return measured on a smoothed, actuarial valuation of assets basis was 7.15%.
-This is greater than the 6.50% assumed rate of return in effect for FY 2023, resulting in a gain on investments for the year of \$23.5 million in addition to the expected increase of \$179.4 million had the assumed 6.50% been exactly achieved on an AVA basis.
+With respect to investment experience, measured on a market value of assets (MVA) basis, MainePERS experienced an investment return of positive 7.43% for the fiscal year ending June 30, 2024.
+This is more than the assumed rate of return of 6.50%.
+However, given the three-year asset smoothing method in place, only one-third of that gain is recognized in this valuation on an actuarial value of assets (AVA) basis.
+Furthermore, the asset smoothing also resulted in recognizing one-third of prior deferred asset gains of \$47 million during FY 2024 for this Plan.
+As a result, the investment return measured on a smoothed, actuarial valuation of assets basis was 7.26%.
+This is also greater than the 6.50% assumed rate of return in effect for FY 2024, resulting in a gain on investments for the year of \$29.2 million.

-With respect to liability experience, the Plan's liabilities grew by \$55.1 million more than the expected growth of \$146.4 million (a 1.4% growth in total liabilities beyond expected growth).
-Of this increase, approximately \$12.2 million was attributable to the payment of the 2.5% capped cost-of-living adjustments (COLA) exceeding the 1.91% assumption, with the \$42.9 million balance of the liability loss primarily attributable to salaries being greater than expected.
-The Plan's liabilities increased \$20.7 million for a Plan change to provide an extra 1% of COLA to eligible retirees.
+With respect to liability experience, the Plan experienced a liability loss of \$150.6 million above the expected growth of \$160.9 million (a 3.5% growth in total liabilities beyond expected growth).
+Of this increase, approximately \$11.6 million was attributable to the payment of 2.5% capped cost-of-living adjustments (COLA) exceeding the 1.91% assumption.
+In addition to the regular COLA adjustment, a 0.5% one-time COLA payment was paid to eligible retirees during FYE 2024.
+About \$58 million of this loss was due to an understatement of the liability loss in 2023, and the \$81 million balance was primarily attributable to salaries being greater than expected.